matr1xc0in/qtum/qtum_key_generator/README.md

 and invoke the key-gen script, and type in the number for how many keys do you want to generate.
 Default is set to `10`.
 ```
+# The script has a loop to sleep for 5 seconds to wait for qtumd init
 ./_qtum-wallet-gen.sh
 ```